PROJECTS : DETAILED PROJECTS

 As part of a multidisciplinary team member, MVH was responsible for

-development and environmental design guidelines for a 1500 acre industrial
+development and environmental design guidelines for a 400-hectare (1500-acre) industrial

 area that employs 10,000 people in the Corporation of Delta.
 This area